cssconf/blog-content/2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017.md

 ---

-Time for our final speaker announcement: Patrick Hamann, Nadieh Bremer and Shirley Wu will join us for CSSconf EU 2017!
+Time for our final speaker announcement: Patrick Hamann, Nadieh Bremer and Shirley Wu will join us for CSSconf EU!
+For the second time after 2014, Patrick will bring us up to speed with the latest developments around browser performance.
+And for the first time, we’ll have a double talk!
+Nadieh and Shirley will share their learnings from creating data visualizations with web technologies, and how collaboration drives their creative process.

 ## Nadieh Bremer & Shirley Wu
 ### data sketch|es: A Visualization a Month